 Images came to mind of a flotilla of canoes, lashed together in twos for safety, with about 20 happy NLPers paddling over a calm blue sea in warm June sunshine - well, that's what you expect of June, here in the UK, especially when viewed from a gloomy mid-November afternoon..

-On the previous module of this course in early May we had spent a morning exploring and modelling rock-climbing on the Dorset coast in brilliant sunshine which further reinforced my expectation of a canoeing session on a balmy June morning.
+It's a 2-module course and on the previous module of the course in early May we had spent a morning exploring and modelling rock-climbing on the Dorset coast in brilliant sunshine which further reinforced my expectation of a canoeing session on a balmy June morning.

 When the day finally arrived the weather looked somewhat dubious with a cool breeze and heavy grey clouds.
 By the time we set off for the short drive to the launching beach it had begun to rain.
 We unloaded and launched the canoes in a steady drizzle and the sea was looking grey and choppy.
 This did not match my fantasy image of the day.

 As it turned out we had a great time.
-It was, after all, halfway through a Practitioner Certification Training and the main topic for this module was Reframing - how to change the significance which we attach to an event!
+It was, after all, halfway through a Practitioner Certification Training and one of the main topics for this module was Reframing - how to change the significance which we attach to an event!

 So we applied our NLP skills and attitude, reframed creatively, and had a wonderful time in a Force 4 to 5 wind and continuous rain - even if it was not precisely what we had all expected.